|

 neat and attractive place of business and is always ready to wait on

 his numerous customers.
-Mr. Graham has been in Spooner most of
+Mr. Graham has been in Spooner most

 the time for the past eight years and is now permanently located.